signaldatascience/instructor-material/cold-calling/review-questions-solutions.md

 --------

 * What is the law of large numbers?

+	* The law of large numbers says that if you repeatedly sample a random variable, the mean of your samples will converge to the expected value of the random variable as your sample size becomes arbitrarily large.

 * What is one example of the real-world significance of the law of large numbers?

+	* The profits of casinos are guaranteed via the law of large numbers.
+Each game which casino-goers can play has positive expected value (for the casino), so even if some people get very lucky and win a lot of money from the casino every now and then, the casino still makes a positive amount of money per player given that sufficiently many players go to the casino and play its games.

 * What is one common misconception about the law of large numbers?

+	* The "gambler's fallacy" is a common misconception about the law of large numbers.
+The fallacy refers to the *mistaken* belief that the mean of a *small* number of samples from a random variable must coincide with the expected value of the variable or that a streak of unnaturally high results must be "balanced out" by a streak of unnaturally low results.

 * What is the central limit theorem?

+	* The central limit theorem says the following: Suppose we have a large number of independent random variables $X_1, X_2, \ldots, X_n$.
+We can take a sample from each random variable and consider the *mean* of those samples.
+Suppose that we repeat this process many different times; the central limit theorem says that the generated means will follow a Normal distribution.

 * What is one example of the real-world significance of the central limit theorem?

+	* The central limit theorem guarantees that the number of heads in $n$ flips of a fair coin follows a normal distribution.
+To make this clear, we can think of each random variable $X_i$ as denoting the outcome of the $i$th coin flip (in a series of $n$ flips), taking on a value of 1 for heads and 0 for tails.
+For any given series of $n$ flips, taking the mean of the samples from $X_1, X_2, \ldots, X_n$ gives the proportion of heads in those $n$ flips.
+The central limit theorem then guarantees that the proportion of heads and therefore the *number* of heads in $n$ flips is Normally distributed.

+		Another example is a random walk on a 1-dimensional number line, where we start at 0 and are equally as likely to step in the +1 direction as we are in the -1 direction.
+Iterating infinitely many times, the probability distribution of our position is guaranteed by the central limit theorem to follow a Normal distribution.
+Such a process serves as the basis of a variety of naturally-occurring processes, which

 Frequentist inference
 ---------------------